When it comes to public access to data, you should ask for what matters. Not just any data, but something that impacts people’s lives.

 That, however, is just data access.
 It’s half of the picture because the other half is accountability.
 It’s all about what the school principal or the teacher or the parent should do after getting hold of the data, especially the learning performance of the children.
 How should they use the data to address, say, the condition of the non-performing student?

-What should the Principal do, as manager, to improve the learning condition in the school if certain gaps were observed based on the data?
+What should the Principal do, as a manager, to improve the learning condition in the school if certain gaps were observed based on the data?

 These accountability questions are not simple.
 The reality of managing schools and student learning is much more complex than what the test results show.
-The accountability for continuous improvement is a function of many things, including the resources available to the principal and the cooperation of parents and community in school affairs.
+The accountability for continuous improvement is a function of many things, including the resources available to the principal and the cooperation of parents and the community in school affairs.
 This broader understanding of accountability can perhaps avoid a situation wherein parents impulsively pull out their kids from schools in reaction to My School data.

 It appears to me, at first glance, that My School tends to lodge all accountability on the use of data on the principal and the school level actors.
 But that may not be correct.
 We need to know what problems are properly within the mandate and capacity of the school principal to address.
 The others may have to be elevated to a higher office, perhaps even state policy level.